adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 #### Viewer was able to permanentaly delete bin files of Admin

 This issue was also found in file systems of *larksuite*.
-In this case we were able to *permanently delete* files from the trashbin of *Admin*.
-Trash and permanent delete functions seemed to be *interesting* that too when access controls are adminstered.
+In this case, we were able to *permanently delete* files from the trashbin of *Admin*.
+Trash and permanent delete functions seemed to be *interesting* that too when access controls are administered.

 The *Admin* invited a user in his personal *directory*  with only *view permissions* and he *couldn't delete or edit the files* in that directory.
 The shared *folder* contained many *files and sub-folders*  and the *viewer could not delete or edit them*.
-Admin deleted the *shared folder* and this *folder alongwith its files* is moved into the **trash bin of admin** and the viewer has no access on it.
+Admin deleted the *shared folder* and this *folder along with its files* is moved into the **trash bin of admin** and the viewer has no access on it.

-Logically *viewers access from that folder* should be removed when it is *moved into admins trash bin*, but we noticed that *viewer was still able to get the files inside that folder*, via a `GET` request which materialized the  thought that *viewer still has access* on the *folder*.
+Logically *viewers access from that folder* should be removed when it is *moved into the admins trash bin*, but we noticed that *viewer was still able to get the files inside that folder*, via a `GET` request which materialized the thought that *viewer still has access* on the *folder*.
 We tried to *perform other restricted* operations by sending *various http requests* but *no luck with that*.
-Then we *noticed that* there is a *delete permmanent* feature available *in the trash* we tried to twitch this.
+Then we *noticed that* there is a *delete permanent* feature available *in the trash* we tried to twitch this.

 ![1](/blog/assets/images/lark/5/1.PNG)